AI Agent Index

 Pros

-• Long-form-to-social content multiplication is genuinely differentiated — Lately's ability to take one blog post or video and generate dozens of platform-specific social posts produces materially better content velocity than scheduling-first tools that don't handle multiplication
+• Long-form-to-social content multiplication is genuinely differentiated: Lately takes one blog post, podcast, or video and generates dozens of platform-specific social posts automatically, producing materially better content velocity than scheduling tools that require manual post creation per platform.

 Limitations